MystenLabs/walrus-docs/docs/usage/setup.md

 The Walrus client needs to know about the Sui objects that store the Walrus system and staking information, see the [developer guide](../dev-guide/sui-struct.md#system-and-staking-information).
 These need to be configured in a file `~/.config/walrus/client_config.yaml`.
-Additionally, a `subsidies` object can be specified, which will subsidies storage bought with the client.
+Additionally, a `subsidies` object can be specified, which will subsidize storage bought with the client.
 Finally, exchange objects are needed to swap SUI for WAL.

 The current Testnet deployment uses the following objects: